|

 Across Minnesota, youth access our services to receive emergency shelter, trauma responsive care, nutritious meals, education, resources and more!
 At Brittany's Place and Hope House, youth are also healing from sex trafficking, exploitation and homelessness.
 Our St. Cloud Youth shelter is the only 24-hour emergency shelter in a 13-county region of Central Minnesota.
 No matter what issues are important for you, we have a cause to support.
 In total, over 2,000 vulnerable Minnesotans access services and resources through 180 Degrees each year, over 75% of which are BIPOC and many are LGTBQIA+.
 With your help, you can nourish new beginnings and hope for these Minnesotans in their greatest time of need.
 Will you give today to provide safe emergency shelter, warm meals and trauma informed care?
 Your kindness is making a big impact!
 P.S.
 New Donors: During Give to the Max, your gift -- of any size -- has the power to bring $50,000 more for youth in our community.
 When gifts to 180 Degrees reach $50,000 from new donors, the Richard M. Schulze Family Foundation will donate an additional $50,000 -- doubling your impact!
 We must raise the full $50,000 amount to access this incredible "All or Nothing Challenge" gift.
 180 Degrees has a long-standing commitment to delivering the latest in Trauma Responsive Care to the people who seek safety in our emergency shelters or choose to live in one of our longer-term supportive housing programs.
 As an agency, we prioritize making investments that ensure our front line staff are equipped to recognize and respond to emotional and physical trauma.

-Amidst the fun and glamour, it was an evening of joy and support for the LGBTQ community.
-The talented performers had everyone applauding, singing, laughing and cheering.
-Many thanks to Leslie, Karin, the Ladies of La Femme and Gay 90’s staff for hosting such a sparkling show.
-We were overwhelmed with your hospitality and generosity to support our youth shelters.
-HAPPY HOLIDAYS TO ALL!
 Thank you to more than 60 volunteers from UnitedHealthcare & HandsOn Twin Cities who helped clean and organize our storage barn last Wednesday, November 30!
 Despite the big snow the night before, we had an excellent turnout.
 We appreciate all of the hard work that volunteers provide to strengthen our shelters, especially during these cold winter months.
 We couldn't have done it without you!
 In July 2017, Fredrick Blocton took the helm as President of the 180 Degree Board of Directors.
 Blocton, VP of Sales/President of UpNet CSG group at UpNet Technologies, has shepherded the organization through an intense period of growth and change, the challenges of the COVID pandemic, and has been a constant champion for using data to drive the organization forward.
 Recently Executive Director Dan Pfarr sat down with Blocton to take a look back at where 180 Degrees was when he joined and where the organization is now headed.
 Dan: How you would describe 180 Degrees when you joined us five years ago?
 Fredrick: Five years ago, 180 Degrees had a great foundation to grow upon, but we were doing so much that our efforts were watered down.
 We embarked on a year of intensive strategic planning where the board worked hard to define our core mission.
 This led to the focus on trauma responsive care and more consistent program goals and outcomes.
 Within three years, we had diversified our revenue sources--putting us in a much stronger fiscal position and allowing us to deliver our services to our clients more efficiently.
 Dan: As we emerge from the COVID pandemic, where is 180 Degrees today??
 Fredrick: The shelter staff at 180 Degrees worked incredibly hard to keep our clients safe from the COVID virus.
 Although we had several outbreaks, I’m proud to say that we kept our shelters open 24/7/365 throughout the entire pandemic.
 Staff definitely kept our programs functioning under extraordinary circumstances.
 And recently, additional COVID funding has been secured to renovate two of our shelters in an effort to prevent and mitigate the transmission of future communicable diseases.
 Dan: How has 180 Degrees improved its ability to embrace data and technology?
 Fredrick: 180 Degrees has taken a deliberate and intensive multi-year transformation around data.
 This meant developing consistent outcomes for all shelters, as well as setting up specific indicators to measure the progress of each different program.
 Once our programs were aligned to track and document the same activities, then we trained staff to accurately collect data, and now we can start to analyze the results and see what we can learn from the data.
 It’s not an overnight process, rather a strategy that requires a great deal of commitment.
 Dan: Where is 180 Degrees today?
 Fredrick: Today 180 Degrees is like a rocket on the platform.
 We’re ready to make a huge impact in the community around trauma responsive care and we’ve totally invested in capturing data about our programs.
 This will have a big return investment and put us in a good position for the next five years.
 Dan: Fredrick, you’ve made an amazing impact on 180 Degrees.
 You’ve integrated our mission into your life, because your volunteer work, your personal work, and your personal life are all part of the same fabric.
 You live the mission and carry 180 Degrees with you 24/7.
 Fredrick leaves the Board in the capable hands of Amy Diesen, Former, Vice President of Retirement Plans at Ameriprise, who became President of the 180 Degrees Board of Directors in January 2022.
+KSTP's garden guru Larry Pfarr brings his enthusiasm for plants to 180 Degrees.
 Local KTSP celebrity Larry Pfarr rolled up his sleeves to help with spring gardening at 180 Degrees’ main campus in St. Paul.
 Pfarr, who leads the popular television segment, “Get Growing with Larry Pfarr” designed and landscaped 180 Degrees’ campus and therapeutic gardens on Johnson Parkway in St. Paul.
 This partnership between 180 Degrees and KSTP’s Home and Garden Expert is about much more than just vegetables and flowers; it’s actually a family connection that brought the two parties together.
 Dan Pfarr (CEO/President at 180 Degrees) is a first-cousin to Larry Pfarr, and they grew up on an adjoining farm sites outside of Le Sueur, Minnesota.
 “Gardening is deep in the Pfarr family DNA,” says Dan Pfarr, “Larry and I both understand the healing aspects of planting and tending gardens.
 Providing easy access to nature is also part of the healing process at 180 Degrees.
 As part of the recent transformation of Brittany’s Place shelter, 180 Degrees is also updating and landscaping their St. Paul campus and the adjoining therapeutic garden.
 With a generous donation from St. Paul-based Bailey’s Nursery, 180 Degrees’ campus will now feature two rain gardens, raised planting beds, fruit trees, and vegetable gardens.
 The gardens will also provide fresh produce for young women at Brittany’s Place which is 180 Degrees’ shelter for survivors of sex trafficking.
 With garden gloves and bright green t-shirts, a team of hard-working volunteers from Securian Financial were on site to assist Larry with the work.
 By the end of the day, the skilled team had planted dozens of trees and plants.
 A great way to spend a warm summer day—and share their time.
 180 Degrees employees work in different part of the state from Chanhassen to St. Cloud, back to the Twin Cities, and south to St. Cloud.
 Gathering as team, even virtually, is one way to strengthen and build culture.

 All new employees meet with the CEO and get introduced to their colleagues.
 In a recent meeting, the 180 Degrees "veterans" shared why they continue to work to "Turn Lives Around."
 Their words describe a work culture that is mission-driven, embraces diverse life experiences and cultures, and taps deeply into personal values.
 Here's what they say....
 Amie Kirby, St. Cloud Youth Shelter, grew up in a foster home that was run by her parents.
 Some mornings she would wake up to find there were new kids at the breakfast table that she had never seen before!
 She is motivated to serve at 180 Degrees as a tribute to a foster brother who is serving a 20 year prison sentence.
 CJ Hallman, Work Readiness, Worked in education for 13+ years after college and working at 180 is “a breath of fresh air.”
 Mary McRoy, Safe Harbor, “Every day, I see 180 put it’s values into action in a very real manner .”
 Chaz Hooten, ACE, “My passion is working with youth.
 I love seeing youth develop at all levels and helping clients to achieve their potential.
 I like to help clients identify barriers to what is holding them back.
 I’ve never worked with such a diverse group of staff members and it speaks volumes to what we do as an organization.
 Michelle Hall, Brittany's Place, “…what we do is important because it changes the world.”
 Olivia Menke, Advancement, “I like working at 180 Degrees because we are committed to changing the status quo, finding out what works.
 Everyone at 180 cares about the mission” Sara Marquardt, Mobile Case Manager at VonWald, “I started as an intern, then came back as an employee.
 I feel more at home at 180 Degrees than at other orgs.
 I am encouraged to share my gifts and abilities at VonWald.”
 Alison Westphal, Youth Advocate at VonWald, started as an intern.
 She likes the relationships she can develop with youth and knowing that she’s making a difference every day, even if that means the simple things like making a meal that the youth enjoy.
 Madeleine Munro, Sr. Case Manager with ACE, “I was looking for a way to give back to the community.
 I enjoy working with families to make youth successful.”
 Candi Gibson, Case Manager at Clifton Place, “I enjoy working at 180 because I like helping men transition back into the community after prison.”
 I have struggled with the words this year for Black History Month.
 Not because there is any lack of accomplishment in black history but because history is washed clean by power.
 It seems like every step forward is met with resistance and this duality that we experience in our society.
 History is not only a marker of time and past but affects the future.
 When we hear words like racial justice and equity, we all have a picture in our minds of having the same opportunity as our neighbor regardless of the color of our skin.
 We tumble around the edges and fight over things like Systemic Racism, Historical Reparations, Critical Race Theory, Voting Rights, Gun Violence.
 All these concepts are only words unless we understand the relationship between Power, Racism, Dominate Culture, White Privilege, and the ability to distinguish the truth from misinformation that motivates so many on social media.
 Five young Black men (teenagers) murdered just in the last two weeks alone from our community.
 Amir Locke was killed by police as they entered his apartment with a no-knock warrant.
 On the same day, Jahmari Rice was killed by a classmate in front of his school.
 Deshaun Hill Jr. was shot on a street corner in North Minneapolis just a few blocks from where I live.
 Two other young Black men were killed as well.
 (Malik Travon Carr-Riggins and Case Samuel Ritzman) All have family and did not expect their lives to end this way.
 What if five young white males were killed in Minnetonka, Rochester, or St. Cloud last week?
 Would we have a different response?
 So, we are faced with another year, another month of black history and we have choices to make about how and where we spend our time and what we advocate for.
 At 180 Degrees we are making a difference.
 Our staff at Clifton Place know the plight of black men as they come out of prison and reenter society.
 Brittany’s Place serves women as they heal from sexual trafficking.
 Our youth shelters reach out to both urban and rural youth who need safe places in the coldest months of the year.
 Our strategic plan focuses on equity and Trauma Informed Care.
 We are committed to serving the community and changing the narrative.
 This year and moving forward we will double down on our commitment to making racial equality central to our mission.
 Is this enough to change every stubborn piece of racial injustice in the land?
 Not at all.
 But we can start with ourselves.
 Join me, in making a commitment to stand up, be heard, share your fears and success stories.
 We are better as one voice, as one community fighting for justice In Solidarity, CEO/President, 180 Degrees minnpost features opinion piece by 180 degrees' ce0 dan pfarrOpinion